-The incident, which affected 143 million people worldwide, has already cost the firm $1.35bn (£1.1bn) and has been branded “the greatest security catastrophe of modern times”.
+The incident, which affected 147 million people, has already cost the firm $1.35bn (£1.1bn) and has been branded “the greatest security catastrophe of modern times”.

 The US court heard how chief information officer Ying worked out what had happened before he was officially informed by Equifax.

 He then looked online to see how a major hack on rival Experian had affected the company’s stock price.
 Within an hour of discovering how Experian’s shares had plummeted after a much smaller hack, Ying exercised all of his Equifax stock options and sold those shares for $950,000 (£680,000).

 The court was told that this amounted to illicit trading because Ying managed to avoid losses of $117,000 (£93,000) as, once the news broke, Equifax shares crashed through the floor.